aceakash/string-similarity/README.md

 ### compareTwoStrings(string1, string2)

 Returns a fraction between 0 and 1, which indicates the degree of similarity between the two strings.
 0 indicates completely different strings, 1 indicates identical strings.
-The comparison is case-insensitive.
+The comparison is case-sensitive.

 ##### Arguments